BrBuss/Netflix-Frontend-clone/README.md

 ## 🚀 Project

-This project is a simple Netflix clone, created with React, The MovieDB(TMDB) api.
+This project is a simple Netflix clone, created with React and The MovieDB(TMDB) api.
 The demo is hosted in Firebase, you can check it [here](https://netflix-clone-bs.firebaseapp.com/)